benedekrozemberczki/NMFADMM/README.md

 ### Examples

-The following commands exexute a factorization and save the row and column factors to disk as csv files.
+The following commands execute a factorization and save the row and column factors to disk as csv files.

 Training an ADMM NMF model on the default dataset.
 Saving the factors at default paths.
 ```